zhimingwang-org/archive/source/blog/2015-09-21-zsh-51-and-bracketed-paste.md

 2. The Emacs shell[^2] is littered with `^[[?2004h` and `^[[?2004l` around every prompt.

 The solution?
-Zsh now also ships with [`bracketed-paste-magic`](https://github.com/zsh-users/zsh/blob/master/Functions/Zle/bracketed-paste-magic) that solves exactly breakage #1 (and a bit more); to quote comments from the linked source file:
+Zsh now also ships with [`bracketed-paste-magic`](https://github.com/zsh-users/zsh/blob/master/Functions/Zle/bracketed-paste-magic) that resolves exactly breakage #1 (and a bit more); to quote comments from the linked source file:

 > Starting with zsh-5.1, ZLE began to recognize the "bracketed paste" capability of terminal emulators, that is, the sequences `$'\e[200~'` to